h2oai/steam/docs/install/UserManagement.md

 # User Management Overview

 Before using Steam, it is important to understand User Management within your YARN environment.
 In Steam, User Management is supported in a PostgreSQL database.
 The User Management functions in Steam determine the level of access that users have for Steam features.
 The Steam database supports setup via CLI commands.
-Refer to the [CLI Command Reference Appendix](CLIAppendix.md) for a list of all available CLI commands.
+Refer to the ***CLI Command Reference Appendix*** in the Steam User Guide for a list of all available CLI commands.

 For more information on Steam User Management, refer to the following sections.